-Stock options align the Named Executive Officers' incentives with those of the Company's shareholders because stock options have value only if the Company's stock price increases from the date of grant.
+Stock options align employees' incentives with those of the Company's shareholders because stock options have value only if the Company's stock price increases from the date of grant.
 Stock options also inherently reward performance, as it is the Company's performance over an extended period that causes the value of its common stock, and the value of the stock options, to increase.

-In March 2019, the Compensation Committee granted stock options having an aggregate grant date value of approximately \$970,761 based on the Black-Scholes model valuation to the Chief Executive Officer at an exercise price equal to the closing price of the underlying Company common stock on the date of grant.
-The value of the individual stock option grant received by Mr. Nielsen was approximately 92% of his base salary for fiscal 2020.
-No stock options were granted to Mr. Estes, Mr. DeFerrari, Mr. Horton or Mr. Urness for fiscal 2020.
+In March 2020, the Compensation Committee granted stock options having an aggregate grant date value of approximately \$926,138 based on the Black-Scholes model valuation to the Chief Executive Officer at an exercise price equal to the closing price of the underlying Company common stock on the date of grant.
+The value of the individual stock option grant received by Mr. Nielsen was approximately 88% of his base salary for fiscal 2021.
+These percentage calculations related to fiscal 2021 were based upon the executive officer's approved base salary, which does not reflect any temporary Covid-19 related reductions.
+No stock options were granted to Messrs.
+Estes, DeFerrari, Peyovich or Urness for fiscal 2021.

-Information regarding stock options awarded during fiscal 2020 is shown in the Grant of Plan-Based Awards Table on page 43 of this Proxy Statement.
+Information regarding stock options awarded during fiscal 2021 is shown in the Grant of Plan-Based Awards Table on page 46 of this Proxy Statement.